Call for Abstracts

 ADVANCED SOFTWARE AND HARDWARE TECHNOLOGIES FOR GNSS RECEIVERS

 Developments that improve the performance and efficiency of GNSS receiver technology.
-Wide-band GNSS antennas, high-sensitivity/high-dynamic range RF front ends, robustness to multipath and interference, use of assistance data, multi-constellation receiver algorithms, innovative and efficient software for GNSS receivers and new/existing applications, machine learning and deep learning algorithms for signal processing, experimental tests in real environments, software-de-fined GNSS receivers and associated processing methods, low power-consumption techniques, open source projects, and the use of software radio standards and tools.
+Wide-band GNSS antennas, high-sensitivity/high-dynamic range RF front ends, robustness to multipath and interference, use of assistance data, multi-constellation receiver algorithms, innovative and efficient software for GNSS receivers and new/existing applications, machine learning applied to GNSS data and signal processing, experimental tests in real environments, software-defined GNSS receivers and associated processing strategies, low power-consumption techniques, open source projects, and the adoption of software radio standards and tools.

 Chairs:

 Tropospheric and ionospheric modeling, measurements, and algorithms to compensate for atmospheric errors.
 Novel methods for data collection, processing and analysis.
 Characterization of propagation environments.
-Ionospheric scintillation studies and impacts on GNSS services and ap-plications.
-GNSS signatures and impact of travelling ionospheric disturbances including applications.
+Ionospheric scintillation studies and impacts on GNSS/PNT services and applications.
+GNSS signatures and impact of travelling ionospheric disturbances, equatorial plasma bubbles, and geomagnetic storms, including applications.
 Space weather and terrestrial weather applications.
-New ground-based and space-based GNSS net-works and experiments.
+New ground-based and space-based GNSS networks and experiments.

 Chairs: